silverstripe/cwp/docs/en/developer.md

 ### How it works

-A special `$PdfLink` variable is provided to the templates, which gives you a link to access and download a PDF.
+A special `$PdfLink` variable is provided to the templates, which if applied as the value of an `href` value to an anchor in the template, will provide users with a way to download the a PDF version of the current page.

-The first time the PDF is generated, a cached copy is stored into `assets/_generated_pdfs` which means subsequent users will download the cached copy.
+The first time the PDF is generated, a cached copy is stored into `assets/_generated_pdfs` which means subsequent users will download the cached copy instead.

-Whenever a CMS user publishes or unpublishes a page, the cached PDF file in `assets/_generated_pdfs` is deleted.
-This means that the user is either forced to download a newly generated PDF, or in the case of unpublishing a page altogether, the cached PDF file is no longer available to download.
+Whenever a CMS user publishes or unpublishes a page, the cached PDF file stored for that page in `assets/_generated_pdfs` is deleted.
+This means that the user is either forced to download a newly generated PDF, or in the case of a page being removed from the site via unpublishing, the cached PDF file is no longer available to download.

 ### Limitations